 Addressing Poor Attendance

 If your child's attendance drops under 95%, Mrs Sheard may contact you from school to discuss any issues you or your child may be having.
 A letter will be sent informing you of our concerns and a meeting in school may be arranged to discuss what support can be offered to you and your child, this could involve the Education Welfare Officer.
-Please have a look through our Attendance booklet for more information.

 - your child may be struggling sleeping on a night and therefore having difficulty getting up in the morning, in which case a meeting with the school nurse may be arranged followed by some support with routines